jx-parser/jx/README.md

 ### boolean

 jx, like JSON, supports the boolean values `true` and `false`.
-Boolean values are not currounded by quotes.
-Case is ignored.
+Boolean values are not quoted.
+Case is ignored, but lowercase is recommended.

 ```js
 [